ModelCloud/Evalution/README.md

 Runtime dependencies include `transformers`, `datasets`, `logbar`, and `PyPcre`.
 The package also depends on `tokenicer` for tokenizer loading and normalization.
-Optional backends include `vllm` for paged runtime execution and `gptqmodel` for GPTQ-native loading.
+Optional backends include `vllm` and `sglang` for paged runtime execution and `gptqmodel` for GPTQ-native loading.

 Engine implementation notes for backend authors live in [docs/engine.md](docs/engine.md).